Home » Cocktails » Vodka Iced Tea Recipe

-Iced Tea Vodka Cocktail
+Vodka Iced Tea Recipe

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 SEE THE PRIVACY POLICY LINKED IN MY FOOTER.

-This quick and easy Iced Tea Vodka Cocktail is super refreshing and the perfect drink to sip when the weather warms up in spring on into summer.
-With a little bit of lemon, a touch of sweetness and your favorite vodka, this boozy drink is sure to be one of your new favorite cocktails to make at home.
+With a little bit of lemon, a touch of sweetness and your favorite vodka, this boozy drink is one of the best easy vodka cocktails to make at home.

 Ingredients

-How To Make a Vodka and Iced Tea Cocktail
+How to Make a Vodka and Iced Tea Cocktail

 Woman adding iced tea to a tall glass with vodka.

-In a tall glass with ice measure in your vodka, orange liqueur and black tea.
+Step 1: In a tall glass with ice measure in your vodka, orange liqueur and black tea.

 Woman measuring honey on a teaspoon.

-Add honey, if you need it – this will depend on the sweetness of your brand of iced tea.
+Step 2: Add honey, if you need it – this will depend on the sweetness of your brand of iced tea.

 Woman squeezing a lemon wedge into a glass of iced tea.

-A squeeze of fresh lemon is all you need to finish off this simple vodka and iced tea drink.
+Step 3: A squeeze of fresh lemon is all you need to finish off this simple vodka and iced tea drink.

 Woman stirring a glass of iced tea.